 Implementation

-The purpose of this guidance is to explain the role and function of the medical examiners and what will be expected of you and your practice, in readiness for the statutory implementation of the Medical Examiner System.
+The purpose of this guidance is to explain the role and function of the medical examiners, together with the associated practical implications.

 Which deaths require notification to the coroner?